Quantifying the Role of 3D Fault Geometry Complexities on Slow and Fast Earthquakes: Method

 We used the recently developed numerical approach, FASTDASH which integrates a 3D quasi-dynamic earthquake cycle modelling using boundary element methods accelerated by hierarchical matrices \parencite{Cheng2025}.
 This technique significantly optimizes computational efficiency, reducing complexity from $O(N^2)$ to $O(N \log{N})$, where $N$ represents the number of discretized fault elements.
 Such efficiency is crucial for solving complex 3D fault systems effectively.
 We analyse a fault system with two overlapping faults subjected to a far-field constant stress rate loading.
 Both faults are governed by laboratory-derived rate and state friction (RSF) law with aging state evolution.
 Friction is spatial uniform rate weakening.
 This model includes radiation damping to approximate inertial effect and neglects any wave propagation effect \parencite{rice1993}.
 Both shear and normal traction can vary with slip due to elastic interaction between two faults.
 With this approach, we can calculate key information on faults including maximum slip rate, moment rate, duration, and the distributions of stress and slip during multiple earthquake cycles.

 Linear stability analysis of rate and state friction brings out two important length scales namely the process zone size, $L_{b}$, and the nucleation length, $L_{nuc}$. $L_{b}$ represents the region where the strength breakdown occurs, and where traction and slip change rapidly.
 Numerical methods require a sufficient number of grid points within this zone to accurately capture these variations.
 In this study, we use a grid size of $\Delta s = L_{b}/3$.
 On the other hand, $L_{nuc}$ is the critical length necessary for slip instability to occur under idealized conditions.
-For faults that governed by rate and state friction with ageing law, these parameters are defined as follows: \parencite{lapusta2009a, rubin2005, viesca2016b},
+For 2D faults that governed by rate and state friction with ageing law, these parameters are defined as follows:

 where $\mu$ is shear modulus, $D_{c}$ is the rate and state characteristic slip distance, a, b are the rate and state friction parameters to represent direct effect and evolution effect.
-For rate weakening friction, $0<a/b<1$. $\sigma_{n}$ is the normal traction.
+For rate weakening friction, $0<a/b<1$. $\sigma_{n}$ is the normal traction \parencite{lapusta2009a, rubin2005, viesca2016b, Viesca2026}.
+The 3D nucleation length is larger than the 2D nucleation length by a factor of $\pi^2/4$ \parencite{chen2009, Viesca2026}.

 We investigate the influence of geometric and frictional parameters on fault behavior in a three-dimensional compressional step-over configuration.
 The geometry is characterized by the fault width $W$, fault length $L_f$, overlap distance $L$, and separation distance $D$ between the two faults (Figure~1a).
 All length scales are normalized by the nucleation length $L_{\mathrm{nuc}}$, which depends on the frictional parameter ratio $a/b$.
 The fault aspect ratio is fixed at $L_f/W = 3$.
 We vary the normalized width $W/L_{\mathrm{nuc}}$ from 1.5 to 8 (corresponding to $L_f/L_{\mathrm{nuc}} = 4.5$--24), the overlap fraction $L/L_f$ from 0 to 1, and the normalized separation $D/L_{\mathrm{nuc}}$ from 0.1 to 5.
 Simulations are performed for $a/b \in \{0.4, 0.6, 0.8\}$.